Happy Giving Tuesday!

 111 Beginning Spanish I (4)

 An introduction to the Spanish language and culture.
 Focuses on cultural aspects.
 Emphasizes the development of basic listening, speaking, reading, and writing skills.
 Audiovisual materials supplement the program.
 Prerequisite: no previous instruction in Spanish.
-Offered every year.
+Offered every semester.

 112 Beginning Spanish II (4)